Gan Ner: History

-The village was founded in 1987 by a group of families from nearby moshavim, on the land of the depopulated Palestinian village of Al-Mazar.
+The village was founded in 1987 by a group of families from the nearby moshavim, on the land of Al-Mazar, a former Palestinian village which had been depopulated during the 1948 Arab-Israeli War.

 Gan Ner was named for Lord Barnett Janner.
 In 1995 a new neighborhood was constructed in the community.

 Home to the Hapoel Gilboa Galil basketball club which was formed in 2008, the village has a 2,057-seat sports arena.